danielbeeke/danielbeeke.github.io.old/app/_posts/2015-05-21-merged-endpoint-apis.md

 published: true
 ---

 How to create an API that is performant for mobile devices?
-That is a question that is bugging me for over a year.
+That is a question that is bugging me for a while.

 I think tools like Drupal, or angular are on a good road, but not for mobile apps.
 Hitting the server 20 times for 10 second of using an app, doesn't seem such a good idea to me.